Copper–copper(II) sulfate electrode

-This reaction characterized by reversible and fast electrode kinetics, meaning that a sufficiently high current can be passed through the electrode with the 100% efficiency of the redox reaction (dissolution of the metal or cathodic deposition of the copper-ions).
+This reaction is characterized by reversible and fast electrode kinetics, meaning that a sufficiently high current can be passed through the electrode with 100% efficiency of the redox reaction (dissolution of the metal or cathodic deposition of the copper-ions).

 The Nernst equation below shows the dependence of the potential of the copper-copper(II) sulfate electrode on the activity or concentration copper-ions:

+The potential of a copper–copper sulfate electrode is +0.314 volt with respect to the standard hydrogen electrode.

+Design

 Commercial reference electrodes consist of a plastic tube holding the copper rod and saturated solution of copper sulfate.
 A porous plug on one end allows contact with the copper sulfate electrolyte.
 The copper rod protrudes out of the tube.
-A voltmeter negative lead is connected to the copper rod.
+The negative lead of a voltmeter is connected to the copper rod.

-The potential of a copper–copper sulfate electrode is +0.314 volt with respect to the standard hydrogen electrode.
-Copper–copper(II) sulfate electrode is also used as one of the half cells in the galvanic Daniel-Jakobi cell.